theisensanders-wf/theisensanders-wf.github.io/_posts/2013-09-08-website-launch.md

-Website v1.0 Launched!
-===

 Between work and school, I've had minimal time to work on my portfolio.
-But step 1, was getting this website up and running.
+But step 1 was getting this website up and running.

 My Strange Build Process: